kulcsarrudolf/pasztor.at/content/blog/api-first-1.md

 All this is done using the popular Spring Boot framework, with the help of Spring Fox to generate the API documentation.

+{{% info %}}
-> **Criticism:** I absolutely have criticisms towards Spring Boot/SpringFox because it requires a lot of redundant
-> annotations to make OpenAPI work.
+**Criticism:** I have severe criticisms towards Spring Boot/SpringFox because it requires a lot of redundant annotations to make OpenAPI work.
 OpenAPI is a hard requirement for me and I found no better mainstream system.
+{{% /info %}}

 ## The frontend